 Saccharomyces boulardii is a tropical yeast.
 It was derived from lychee and mangosteen fruit in the 1920s by French scientist Henri Boulard.
 He was considering wild yeast for wine production.
 But he went on to isolate this yeast after observing natives of Indonesia chewing on lychee and mangosteen skin to control their cholera symptoms.

 S. boulardii has become one of the most researched probiotics in the world.
-It’s been studied as a potential solution for countless ailments.
+It’s been studied as a potential solution for countless disorders.
 To date, it’s known for its importance in managing gastrointestinal (GI) issues and diarrhea.
 But it also shows promise in helping with other conditions, such as …

 - Improved heart function